Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 The global solar energy market was valued at approximately £67.8 billion in 2022 and is projected to grow to around £161.9 billion by 2030, with a compound annual growth rate (CAGR) of roughly 11.5% between 2023 and 2030.
 This is driven by technological advancements, falling costs, and increasing environmental awareness.

 As of May 2023, the United Kingdom has 15.1 GW of solar capacity across 1,334,453 installations, marking an increase of 6.4% (911 MW) since May 2022.
 This is the highest annual increase seen since December 2017.
-The UK solar power market is segmented by end-user into residential, commercial and industrial, and utilities.
+End-users segment the UK solar power market into residential, commercial, industrial, and utilities.

 The National Grid anticipates a fivefold increase in solar PV generation in the UK, from 14GW to roughly 70GW by 2030.

 The cost of solar panels in the UK can range from £5,000 to £11,000, depending on the size of the system and other factors.
-A standard 250W solar panel in 2023 costs £400-£500, but this can vary depending on the type and size of the whole system.
+In 2023, a standard 250W solar panel will cost £400-£500, but this can vary depending on the type and size of the whole system.
 The average cost of a solar battery is £4,500

 Here is a breakdown of the estimated costs for each household size: